The Bittersweet Truth - How Processed Foods & Sugar Creates the Top 10 Chronic Diseases We Die Of

 Currently, 75% of Healthcare dollars in the U.S. are spent on treating metabolic disorders related to diets binging on excessive sugar intake with processed foods being the biggest source of that sugar.
 This is a dire situation crushing our healthcare system and bankrupting Medicaid, which is expected to be depleted by 2026.

 A recent study revealed 88% of Americans have metabolic syndrome (most of whom don’t even realize it) and less than 7% of Americans can even be considered metabolically healthy [1].
-As of 2023, 65% of Americans are over their ideal weight, 31.6%% of Americans are more than 30 pounds overweight, 42% of Americans are obese, and 7.7% of Americans are morbidly obese.
-[2] And yet, many are unaware and unable to connect the dots in understanding their diet is killing them.
+As of 2023, 67% (2/3rds) of Americans are over their ideal weight, 31.6%% of Americans are more than 30 pounds overweight, 42% of Americans are obese, and 7.7% of Americans are morbidly obese.
+[2] And yet, many are unaware and/or unable to connect the dots in understanding their diet is killing them.
+Worse yet, many are offended at the mere suggestion.
+That’s a very sad commentary on how little we even question the content of what we stick in our mouth.

 Crashing By Design

 So, how did we end up here?
-We were slowly conditioned to by a food industry that “normalized” poisoning ourselves, and we are poisoning ourselves.
+We were slowly conditioned by a food industry that “normalized” poisoning ourselves, and believe me, we are slowly (depending on your time scale) poisoning ourselves.

-In short, Americans are addicted to sugar and processed foods.
-Sadly, that addiction is not entirely their fault.
-It was manufactured by food industry engineers, that decades ago learned how to hack specific taste receptors on the tongue that are wired to the brain’s reward center so the consumer of their products associates sugar with the release of dopamine (the “happy” hormone) in the brain.
+Sadly, this addiction to sugar and products devoid of any nutrition, is not entirely our fault.
+For the last 40+ years, that addiction has been created by food industry chemical engineers, that decades ago learned how to hack specific taste receptors on the tongue with synthetic chemicals (not natural) that are wired to the brain’s reward center so the consumer of their products associates sugar with the release of dopamine (the “happy” hormone) in the brain.
 This is what creates the addiction, because we taste with our brains, not our tongue.
-This repetitive dopamine hit, triggers addiction by reinforcing the neural pathways in the brain associated with the source providing the surge in dopamine and the pleasure response it creates.
+This repetitive dopamine hit, triggers addiction by reinforcing the neural pathways in the brain associated with reward, the source providing the surge in dopamine, and the pleasure response it creates within us.

 Once the food industry learned these “hacks” it was game over for public health.
 There was money to be made and lots of it, irrespective of the impact on public health.